jackw01/jackw01.github.io/pages/minidriver4.md

 Fusion 360 original design file included.

 ## Printing
-Printing should be fairly straightforwards.
+Printing should be fairly straightforward.
 Use supports.
 I used eSUN black PETG for all parts.

 ### Required Parts
 * 1/4in to 4mm bit adapter similar to [this one](https://www.amazon.com/Wiha-75802-Insert-System-Adaptor/dp/B00XIPRG4M/)